phetsims/phet-info/doc/phet-software-design-patterns.md

 NOTE: when this gets fleshed out, scenery input system, options callbacks should be passed the SCENERY/Event from their input listeners.

+NOTE: the author of this section should include patterns/strategies in how to identify the notifying Property in Multilink and DerivedProperties; see comments in expressed in https://github.com/phetsims/axon/issues/259.

 Very important pattern for new developers